 Whatever they told you, it should be documented.
 I prefer to document right on the dispensing report, but you can certainly keep it on a separate page if you like that better.

 On that note, I created a form for you to use for your consumer level recalls.
-It is available in the Free Products section.

 Many patients are going to have questions about whether or not they should keep taking the medication, what is going to happen to them, etc. For this reason, you should be sure to read the entire recall, including consumer level instructions, before calling them so you are prepared to answer those questions.